Cyb3rCr0wCC/ScreenSpy/README.md

 - **Victim** ->  This is our Victim machine which we will infect and capture screen real time.

 ScreenSpy is a repository that contains followings:
+   -   helper/helper.c - code to encrypt and decrypt. e.g: *helper.bin encode/decode <string>*
+   -   scripts/change.sh - bash script to change parameters like hostnames, port numbers ... from source codes before compiling.
+   -   scripts/prepare.sh - prepares the server.
-   -   client.py - malware that connect to server to share its screen real time
+   -   src/client.py - malware that connect to server to share its screen real time
-   -   server.py - server waiting for incoming connection.
+   -   src/server.py - server waiting for incoming connection.
+   -   src/runner.exe - to run client.exe as background process
-   -   screenshareStage.ino - arduino code to prepare stager BadUsb
+   -   src//stager/screenshareStage.ino - arduino code to prepare stager BadUsb
-   -   stager.ps1 - stager powershell script that badusb runs from url
+   -   src/stager/stager.ps1 - stager powershell script that badusb runs from url
-   -   prepare.sh - prepares server.
-   -   client.exe - compiler version of client.py
-   -   runner.exe - to run client.exe as background process
    -   nginx.conf - nginx web server config

 NOTE!: This program tested on Windows10, Linux(X11) and there no guarantee that will work for other OSs.